phalt/react-flask/docs/install.md

 This will start up the development server.

-Now you can start the [tutorial](/tutorial/) to build your first Beckett page.
+Now you can start the [tutorial](/tutorial/) to build your first RF page.